 - A person who moves before the initiation of negotiations unless the Contractor determines that the person was displaced as a direct result of the program or project; - b.
-A person who initially enters into occupancy of the property after the date of its acquisition for the project;
+A person who initially enters into occupancy of the property after the date of its acquisition for the project; - c.

-- c.
 A person who has occupied the property for the purpose of obtaining assistance under the Uniform Act; - d.
-A person who is not required to relocate permanently as a direct result of a project; - e.
+An owner-occupant who moves as a result of an acquisition of real property as described in § 24.101(a)(2) or (b)(1) or (2), or as a result of the rehabilitation or demolition of the real property. - e.
 A person whom the contractor determines is not displaced as a direct result of a partial acquisition (upon approval of the Community Development Division (CDD)); - f.
 A person who, after receiving a notice of relocation eligibility is notified in writing that they will not be displaced for a project.
 Such written notification shall not be issued unless the person has not moved and the Contractor agrees to reimburse the person for any expenses incurred to satisfy any binding contractual relocation obligations entered into after the effective date of the notice of relocation eligibility; - g.
 An owner-occupant who conveys his or her property after being informed in writing that if a mutually satisfactory agreement on terms of the conveyance cannot be reached, the Contractor will not acquire the property. - h.
 A person who retains the right of use and occupancy of the real property for life following its acquisition by the Contractor; - i.
 A person who is determined to be in unlawful occupancy prior to or after the initiation of negotiations, or a person who has been evicted for cause, under applicable law; - j.
-A person who is not lawfully present in the United States; - k.
-Tenants required to move as a result of the sale of their dwelling to a person using downpayment assistance provided under the American Dream Downpayment Initiative (ADDI). - I. Pursuant to Public Law 105-17, aliens not lawfully present in the United States are not eligible for relocation assistance, unless such ineligibility would result in exceptional and extremely unusual hardship to a qualifying spouse, parent, or child.
-All persons seeking URA relocation assistance will be required to certify that they are a United States citizen or national, or an alien lawfully present in the United States.

-(4) Initiation of negotiations.
+A person who is not lawfully present in the United States; - a.
+Pursuant to Public Law 105-17, aliens not lawfully present in the United States are not eligible for relocation assistance, unless such ineligibility would result in exceptional and extremely unusual hardship to a qualifying spouse, parent, or child.
+All persons seeking URA relocation assistance will be required to certify that they are a United States citizen or national, or an alien lawfully present in the United States. - k.
+Temporary, daily, or emergency shelter occupants are in most cases not considered displaced persons.
+However, agencies may determine that a person occupying a shelter is a displaced person due to factors which could include reasonable expectation of a prolonged stay, or other extenuating circumstances.
+At a minimum, agencies shall provide advisory assistance to all occupants at initiation of negotiations. - (4) Initiation of negotiations.